Maguey flower: Culinary

-Both the stem and the flower are edible.
 Due to their bitter taste, it is recommended to "deflam" (desflemar) the flowers (meaning "soften the flavor") by boiling them in salted water.
 But first, the stems and pistils should be removed, since these would make the stew bitter and are hard to eat.
 Only the petals are eaten.
 It is considered a laborious task, requiring some time.
 The flavor of maguey flowers has been compared to chicken meat, and it is actually considered a substitute for meat.

-Gualumbos are a very versatile culinary product.
-They can be prepared roasted (tatemado), fried with onion and chili, stewed with carnitas, coated in batter (capeado), in papillote (mixiote), filled with white cheese, scrambled with eggs, as a filler for tortitas, bathed in green sauce, or cooked a la mexicana.
+Gualumbos are considered as a versatile culinary product, they are often prepared roasted (tatemado), fried with onion and chili, stewed with carnitas, coated in batter (capeado), in papillote (mixiote), filled with white cheese, scrambled with eggs, as a filler for tortitas, bathed in green sauce, or cooked a la mexicana.

 In stews, it can be combined with other vegetables (tomato, onion, garlic), meat or longaniza.
 While cooking, the stew should be covered so that the flowers remain juicy, stirring it every so often.
 When the flowers change its color to a dark green, they will be ready to be served, and they will give off a unique aroma.

 It is traditional to eat maguey flowers during Christian Lent, because it coincides with the flowering stage.